 A cooperative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.
 Learn more about co-ops at the International Cooperative Alliance (ICA) website: ica.coop

 The certificate is open to undergraduate students matriculated at UMass Amherst of any major.

 The 15-credit requirement for coursework can be met by a combination of 3- or 4-credit courses.
 Students also need to complete an approved 6-credit field-based research internship.
 Organizations that students have worked with include the following:

-Valley Alliance of Worker Cooperatives: valleyworker.org
+Valley Alliance of Worker Cooperatives

-Internships are completed during the summer and students meet twice per month with faculty supervisors and other students to discuss their research.
-Students present their research results at a mini-conference in late August to which members of the Valley Alliance of Worker Cooperatives and the general public are invited.
+Internships are completed during the spring or summer and students meet with supervisors and faculty sponsors and other students to discuss their research.
+Students present their research results at a mini-conference at the end of their semester to which members of the Local Cooperative Community and the general public are invited.

-Valerie Voorheis, Senior Lecturer
+For more information contact:Valerie Voorheis, Senior Lecturer II

 Department of Economics, 219 Crotty Hall